pimcore/customer-data-framework/doc/12_SegmentAssignment.md

 ## Segment Assignment
-To assign segments to elements, just open the additional `Segment Assignment` tab (which is visible as soon as the segment assignment is activated for the certain type) and assign segments via drag & drop.
+To assign segments to elements, just open the additional `Segment Assignment` tab (which is visible as soon as the segment assignment is activated for the certain type) and assign segments via drag & drop or the search function.

 TODO add screenshot